avannaa/illuminati-zone/slope-theory.md

 (the small difference between results is because the aim wasn't perfectly the same for every shot, so we have a very very small slope x-component)

 thus, the **0.00x, 0.08y** example is calculated in exactly the same way as 0 slope. so, what DOES the y-component do?
-when you move your aim, the y-component turns into x-component, and the other way around. if you turn 90 degrees, the x-component and the y-component will be switched :o
+as you move your aim, the y-component turns into x-component, and the other way around. if you turn 90 degrees, the x-component and the y-component will be switched (all x becomes y, and all y becomes x) :o
 in practical terms, the y-slope can also be really annoying in that it makes the slope harder to guess ;(

 # x-component

-if the y-component doesn't do anything, all the slope influence in your shots comes from the x-component.
+if the y-component doesn't do anything, that must mean all the slope influence in your shots comes from the x-component.
-the x-component will ALWAYS have an effect on both aim and power (thus, if your calculations don't change anything in power according to the slope, they're wrong).
+that is indeed the case :o the x-component will ALWAYS have an effect on both aim and power (thus, if your calculations don't change anything in power according to the slope, they're ~~wrong~~ inaccurate).

 just like wind, slope also influences the trajectory throughout the entirety of the shot.

 ## slope influence on aim

-since slope also influences the trajectory throughout the entirety of the shot, we can relate it to the wind influence.
+since both slope and wind influence the trajectory throughout the entirety of the shot, it seems like a good idea to relate slope influence to wind influence.
 the formula that i use is to calculate the influence of slope on aim is:

 ``x-component * final hwi * % * constant``